nasebah/arabic-text-summarization/README.md

 # Text Preprocessing

 **NLTK and PyArabic** are both popular Python NLP libraries.
 NLTK is a general-purpose NLP library, while PyArabic is specialized for processing Arabic text.
 NLTK is a mature library with a large community of users and developers.
 Moreover, provides a wide range of NLP features, including tokenization, stemming, part-of-speech tagging, and named entity recognition.
 Also, its easy to use.
-In other hand, PyArabic is a specialized library that provides several features that are not available in NLTK, such as support for Arabic morphology and syntax.
+In other hand, PyArabic is a specialized library that provides several features that are not available in NLTK, such as Letters normalization and remove diacritics.
 Since in this task I want a general-purpose NLP library with a wide range of features, I choose NLTK.

 **NLTK vs PyArabic**